JTBake490/Applause/Applause_assignments/README.md

 Replace 'relative path' with your actual relative path.

-To change the quieries simply change the number of countries/devices or change the countries/devices.
+To change the queries simply change the number of countries/devices or change the countries/devices.

 ---------------------------------------------------------------------------------------------------------------------------------------------
 Edit:
-To run the quieries in the pyscopg2 notebook replace the user variable to the appropriate user and execute the cells.
+To run the queries in the pyscopg2 notebook replace the user variable to the appropriate user and execute the cells.
-To change the quieries simple change the countries/devices within the quieries.
+To change the queries simple change the countries/devices within the queries.